-hen, in 1870, French actress Sarah Bernhardt stepped out in Paris wearing a custom-made trouser suit, she caused something of a scandal.
-It was the first time a woman had been seen wearing such a traditionally masculine silhouette, but the shocked reception didn't stop Bernhardt from wearing what she lovingly called her "boy's clothes".
-Bernhardt's attitude towards gender constraints was, of course, pioneering and had a resounding effect not just on the way women dressed, but how they were perceived in society.
+When, in 1870, French actress Sarah Bernhardt stepped out in Paris wearing a custom-made trouser suit, she caused something of a scandal.
+It was the first time a woman had been seen wearing such a traditionally masculine silhouette, but the shocked reception didn’t stop Bernhardt from wearing what she lovingly called her “boy’s clothes” – or enlisting a whole roster of tailors for women to make her clothes.
+Bernhardt’s attitude towards gender constraints was, of course, pioneering and had a resounding effect not just on the way women dressed, but how they were perceived in society.

 Fast-forward 151 years, and women are no longer borrowing from the boys.
 Where once Savile Row was an exclusively male domain, recent years have seen the street transformed into a more inclusive destination, with a new wave of tailors cutting suits for women.
 From trailblazing female-only tailoring houses to heritage brands breaking new ground, these are the best places to find bespoke and made-to-measure suits for women in London.

-The Deck London was founded by Daisy Knatchbull in 2019 and a year later became the first female-only tailor in Savile Row history, offering a made-to-measure tailoring service founded by women, produced by women and available exclusively to women.
+Daisy Knatchbull founded The Deck in 2019 and a year later became the first female-only tailor in Savile Row history, offering a made-to-measure tailoring service founded by women, produced by women and available exclusively to women.
 The brand is named after a deck of cards in a nod to its four signature suits: the Single-Breasted, the Double-Breasted, the Boyfriend and the Safari.
-Each style is available with a choice of straight-leg, wide-leg, flared or cigarette trousers, and more than 7,000 types of material, with the lining, buttons and thread also customisable.
+Each style is available with a choice of straight-leg, wide-leg, flared or cigarette trousers, in more than 7,000 types of material, with the lining, buttons and thread also customisable.
 Fans include Elle Macpherson, AJ Odudu and Gillian Anderson.

 Another trailblazing woman on Savile Row is Kathryn Sargent, who broke ground when she was appointed head cutter at Gieves & Hawkes, becoming the first ever woman to hold the position in the brand's, and the street’s, history.
 In 2012, Sargent branched out on her own, opening her eponymous tailoring house on Brook Street, where she uses her 15-plus years in the industry to create bespoke suits for both men and women.
 During an initial consultation, Sargent and her team advise on style and fabric options before taking measurements.
 This is followed by two or three fittings, during which the garment is fine-tuned to ensure the perfect look and fit.